-Freeware WhoCrashed Home Edition, shows the drivers which have been crashing your computer with a single click.
-In most cases, it can pinpoint the offending drivers which have been causing misery on your computer system in the past.
+Freeware WhoCrashed Home Edition, is a free Crash Dump Analyzer software that shows the drivers which have been crashing your computer with a single click.
+In most cases, this crash dump analyzer software can pinpoint the offending drivers who have been causing misery to your computer system in the past.
 It does a post-mortem crash-dump analysis of the Windows Memory Dumps and presents all gathered information in a comprehensible way.

 Normally, debugging skills and a set of debugging tools are required to do post-mortem crash dump analysis.
 By using this utility, you do not need any debugging skills to be able to find out what drivers are causing trouble to your computer.